-All research activities involving human subjects or human subjects data conducted by faculty, staff, or students must be submitted to the Research Development, Integrity and Assurance office for review and approval.
+All research activities involving human subjects or human subjects data conducted by faculty, staff, or students must be submitted to the Office of Research Integrity & Assurance for review and approval.
 All application forms must be submitted through the Institutional Review Board.
 All covered research activities must be approved by the Institutional Review Board prior to initiation of the activity.
 Separate approval by the Confidential Student Contact Information (CSCI) committee is required if contact information for Mason students is needed to conduct the research.
 All student research must be supervised by a faculty member.
 The faculty member will serve as the principal investigator for the research and will assume responsibility for the legal and ethical conduct of the work.

 George Mason University is committed to the highest standards of ethical research and scholarship.
 All faculty, staff, and students are responsible for conducting research and scholarship in an ethical manner.
 The university has developed a comprehensive policy and procedures to address allegations of misconduct: University Policy 4007.